jurrien-fakkeldij/chapter-workshop-beth/README.md

 export type Todo = InferModel<typeof todos>;
 ```

-To connect to our database we are creating an index.ts file to do so.
+To connect to our database we are creating an index.ts file to do so also in the db folder
 ```typescript
 import { drizzle, BunSQLiteDatabase } from 'drizzle-orm/bun-sqlite';
 import { Database } from 'bun:sqlite';